GreenLEP GTA

 First Week

 The catheter is removed within a few days to one week, depending on prostate size.
-Some blood in the urine is normal and settles over the first week or two.
+Blood in the urine and a burning sensation when urinating are normal during the early recovery period.
 Most men are driving within a week and returning to light daily activity.

 4

+Full recovery typically takes several weeks to a few months.
+Blood in the urine and burning with urination gradually resolve over this period.
 Urinary urgency and frequency are common as the bladder adjusts to the absence of obstruction.
-This almost always settles within a few weeks to a couple of months.
-Most men notice a significant improvement in their stream well before that.
+Most men notice a significant improvement in their stream well before full healing is complete.
 A follow-up visit confirms recovery is on track.

-If you take blood thinners: Coming off anticoagulation before surgery is preferred when possible, as it leads to a smoother recovery.
+If you take blood thinners: Patients on anticoagulation may experience more bleeding during recovery and the healing process may take longer.
+Coming off blood thinners before surgery is preferred when possible.
 When stopping is not safe, bridging strategies and other options are discussed on a case-by-case basis.

 The Evidence